 Summary

-Modulo operation (%)is a small but indispensable arithmetic operator in the AnQi CMS template.It gives template developers more fine-grained control, allowing us to easily implement alternating styles for lists, build flexible grid layouts, and even perform complex conditional judgments based on numerical attributes.Mastering this skill will make your security CMS website template more dynamic and interactive, providing users with a better browsing experience.
+Modulus operation (%It is a small but essential arithmetic operator in Anqi CMS template.It gives template developers finer control capabilities, allowing us to easily implement alternating list styles, build flexible grid layouts, and even perform complex conditional judgments based on numerical attributes.Mastering this skill, your security CMS website template will have more dynamic and interactive features, providing users with a better browsing experience.